PhantomAppDevelopment/firebase-as3/auth/README.md

 }
 ```

 Here is where things start getting hard since there's no official documentation.
-This is what is supossed to happen:
+This is what happens:

-1. Once a successful authentication has been made, the StageWebView will change its URL to a 'success' page.
+1. Once a successful Sign-In has been made, the StageWebView will change its URL to a 'success' page.
-2. This success page contains a `code`, but thankfully we won't need to parse the code, only check if it exists.
+2. This success page contains a `code` in its URL, thankfully we won't need to parse the code, only check if it exists.
-3. After further testing I noticed that the success URL varies its form depending on the provider that was used.
+3. The success page URL varies its form depending on the provider that was used.

-* Facebook success URL code part looks like `?code=`
+* Facebook success URL code = `?code=`
-* Twitter success URL code part looks like `?state=`
+* Twitter success URL code = `?state=`
-* Google success URL code part looks like `#state=`
+* Google success URL code = `#state=`

-In the previous snippet I added the conditional to detect if the code exists in any of the 3 providers previously mentioned.
+In the snippet `changeLocation` function, a conditional was added to detect if the code exists in any of the 3 providers previously mentioned.

 4. Once we have an URL that contains the `code` we save it to a String and then call our next function `getAccountInfo()`